github-pfeifer-syscon-de/calcpp/README.md

 Adjustable output format: decimal, scientific, hexadecimal and octal.
 Input for decimal and hexdecimal numbers with local support (octal numbers e.g. 0123 are only parsed as such when the output format is octal).
-Adjustable angle unit: radian, degree, grad.
+Adjustable angle unit: radian, degree, gon.

 The following operators are supported:
 <pre>